HyacinthBots/LilyBot/docs/commands.md

 * Arguments:
 	* `user` - Person to remove timeout from - User
-	* `dm` - Whether to dm the user about this or not - Defaulting Boolean
+	* `dm` - Whether to dm the user about this or not - Optional Boolean

 ---
 ### Command name: `warn`